On Hypothesis Testing Against Independence with Multiple Decision Centers: Introduction

 \section{Introduction}

-Consider the distributed hypothesis testing problem in Fig.~\ref{Figure 3}, where a first node (the transmitter) can communicate with two remote nodes (the receivers) and each of the latter two wishes to decide on the joint probability distribution underlying the observations $X^n, Y_1^n, Y_2^n$ at the three terminals.
-In the scenario we consider, communication from the transmitter to the receivers either takes place over one or multiple noise-free bit pipes or over a discrete memoryless broadcast channel.
-For simplicity we will restrict attention to a \emph{binary} hypothesis where either $\mathcal{H}=0$ or $\mathcal{H}=1$.
-The focus of this paper is on the asymptotic regime where the length of the observed sequences $n$ tends to infinity and where both the type-I error probability (i.e., the probability of deciding on hypothesis $1$ when $\mathcal{H}=0$) and the type-II error probability (i.e., the probability of deciding on hypothesis $0$ when $\mathcal{H}=1$) vanish.
-We follow the approach in \cite{Ahlswede,Han}, and aim to quantify the fastest possible exponential decrease of the type-II error probabilities, while we allow the type-I probabilities of error to vanish arbitrarily slowly.
-Ahlswede and Csiszar \cite{Ahlswede}, Han \cite{Han}, and Shimokawa, Han, and Amari \cite{Amari} studied the problem with only a single receiver.
-They presented general upper and lower bounds on the maximum type-II error exponents, and these bounds match when under $\mathcal{H}=1$ the joint distribution of the observations equals the product of the marginal distributions under $\mathcal{H}=0$.
+Consider the distributed hypothesis testing problem where a transmitter communicates with two receivers that each wishes to decide on the joint probability distribution underlying the observations at the three terminals.
+In the scenario we consider, communication from the transmitter to the receivers either takes place over one common and two individual noise-free bit pipes or over a discrete memoryless broadcast channel (BC).
+For simplicity, we restrict attention to a \emph{binary} hypothesis where either $\mathcal{H}=0$ or $\mathcal{H}=1$.
+The focus of this paper is on the asymptotic regime where the length of the observed sequences $n$ tends to infinity and where both the type-I error probabilities (i.e., the probabilities of deciding on hypothesis $1$ when $\mathcal{H}=0$) and the type-II error probabilities (i.e., the probabilities of deciding on hypothesis $0$ when $\mathcal{H}=1$) vanish.
+We follow the approach in \cite{Ahlswede,Han}, and aim to quantify the fastest possible exponential decrease of the type-II error probabilities, while we allow the type-I error probabilities to vanish arbitrarily slowly.
+Ahlswede and Csiszar \cite{Ahlswede} and Han \cite{Han} studied the problem with only a single receiver and where communication takes place over a noise-free link.
+They presented general upper and lower bounds on the maximum type-II error exponents, and these bounds match when under $\mathcal{H}=1$ the joint distribution of the observations $X^n$ at the transmitter and $Y^n$ at the receiver equals the product of the marginal distributions under $\mathcal{H}=0$.
 This problem formulation is widely known as \emph{testing against independence}.
+Rahman and Wagner \cite{Wagner} extended this result to a setup called \emph{testing against conditional independence} where the receiver observes two sequences $(Y^n, Z^n)$: under both hypotheses, sequence $Z^n$ has the same joint distribution with the transmitter's observation $X^n$ and the same joint distribution with $Y^n$; and under $\mathcal{H}=1$, observation $Y^n$ is conditionally independent of $X^n$ given $Z^n$.
+Similar results were also found for scenarios with multiple transmitters \cite{Han, Wagner}, interactive transmitters, interactive multi-round communications between nodes, successive refinement and privacy setups \cite{Kim, Debbah, Lai2, Tan}.
+When testing against conditional independence, in contrast to the simpler testing against independence, a code construction with binning \cite{Amari,Wagner} has to be used to send information from the transmitter to the receiver.
+The roles of the two receiver observations $Z^n$ and $Y^n$ decouple: $Z^n$ plays the role of side-information for the source-coding scheme and thus reduces the required communication rate by means of binning; $Y^n$ is solely used for hypothesis testing but not for recovering the correct codeword.
+Generally, the decoding operation at the receiver introduced by binning causes a second competing error exponent compared to the standard scheme where the codeword index is directly sent over the channel \cite{Amari}.
+In the special case of testing against conditional independence, the second error exponent is however inactive.
+Rahman and Wagner \cite{Wagner} proposed a multi-letter extension of the binning scheme and an analysis of this scheme that directly proves the final result with the single error exponent.